docker-mailserver/docker-mailserver/docs/content/advanced/mail-fetchmail.md

 	here options keep ssl
 ```

-More details how to configure fetchmail can be found in the [fetchmail man page](http://www.fetchmail.info/fetchmail-man.html).
+More details how to configure fetchmail can be found in the [fetchmail man page in the chapter “The run control file”](http://www.fetchmail.info/fetchmail-man.html#31).

 # Debugging